kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

 Where

 * *key_id* is the ID of the key field of the contact.
 We are using the key id of the **externalID** field you identified during the preparation.
+For a list of available Field IDs, see :doc:`../../suite/appendices/system_fields`.
 * *external_id* is the value of the key field, your ‘external ID’ in this case.

 Retrieve external event IDs by querying all external events on the API (see :doc:`../../suite/external_events/external_event_list`).
 For further information about triggering external events, see :doc:`../../suite/external_events/external_event_trigger`.
-For a list of available Field IDs, see :doc:`../../suite/appendices/system_fields`.

 3. Check the Result
 -------------------

 Find out whether an email was sent successfully:

-* Check with a test contact if the welcome email has arrived – it should be delivered within seconds.
+* Check with a test contact if the email has arrived – it should be delivered within seconds.
 * Use the Suite UI to check if an email was sent.
 * In the **Analysis** module in the **Emails** page, you can see that the count of sent emails increases.